craftercms/docs/source/site-administrators/studio/rte2-setup.rst

 Adding External Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^

 TinyMCE provides an option to specify URLS to plugins outside the tinymce plugins directory.
-These external plugins allows the user to extend TinyMCE.
+These external plugins allow the user to extend TinyMCE.
 For example, you can create custom dialogs, buttons, menu items, etc.

+For more information on the Tiny MCE external_plugins option, see https://www.tiny.cloud/docs/configure/integration-and-setup/#external_plugins

+The Crafter Studio user does not have full control of the tinymce initialization.
+To add a custom button to the toolbar in Crafter Studio, it would be done using the external plugin route since, what TinyMCE docs advise is not viable in Studio without doing a whole form control plugin where they'd have full control of tinymce initialization.

 To add an external plugin, use the tag ``<external_plugins />`` in the RTE configuration.
 Use the Crafter Studio API that gets a file for a given plugin, the getPluginFile API found here https://app.swaggerhub.com/apis/craftercms/studio/3.1.14.0#/plugin/getPluginFile to get the Tiny MCE external plugin file to pass to the RTE.

 Example External Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^
 Let's take a look at an example of a simple external plugin that creates a custom button which inserts text in the RTE.
-We'll then load our external plugin then add the custom button to the RTE's toolbar.
+We'll load our external plugin (a custom button) and add it to the RTE's toolbar.
 For our example, we'll be using a site created using the empty blueprint named ``hello``.

 1. Open the RTE (TinyMCE 5) configuration file in Studio by opening the **Sidebar**, then click on |siteConfig| -> *Configuration* -> *RTE (TinyMCE 5) Configuration*

-2. First, we'll load the external plugin using the ``<external_plugins />`` tag and use the getPluginFile API to get the external plugin file for the RTE |br|
+2. We'll add the configuration for TinyMCE to load the plugin using Crafter Studio's getPluginFile API.
+We achieve this by using the ``<external_plugins />`` tag and adding child tags with the id of the plugin as tag name and the target URL as the tag's content |br|

    .. code-block:: xml